quiltdata/quilt/docs/faq.md

 Unfortunately, this is caused by a [bug in pyarrow](https://github.com/apache/arrow/issues/1300).

 There does not appear to be a way to save a dataframe with a string column whose size is over 2GB.
-It is possible, however, to split it up into multiple dataframes - which will then get merged into one when accessed.
+It is possible, however, to split it up into multiple dataframes (which will then get merged into one when accessed).

 ### Workaround

 Suppose the problematic dataframe is called `big_data`, it comes from `big_data.csv`, and the root of your package is in `my_dir`.

 First, delete the dataframe from the build file, `my_dir/build.yml`.
 (If you were building directly from a directory, then run `quilt generate my_dir` first.)

 Build a temporary package that contains the rest of the data:
 ```